yaz91/yaz91.github.io/_pages/about.md

 <span style="color:red">Multiple PhD Positions in Data Mining and Machine Learning at the College of William & Mary.</span>
 The College of William & Mary (WM) is the second oldest university in the US.
 WM is one of only eight U.S. universities designated a "Public Ivy."
+We especially encourage applications from students with strong backgrounds in computer science, electrical and computer engineering, mathematics, statistics, physics, and related quantitative disciplines.
+Prior experience in machine learning or data mining is welcome but not strictly required for candidates with solid analytical and theoretical training.

-If you are interested in working with me, feel free to email me.
-Students from all backgrounds are welcome.
+If you are interested in working with me, please feel free to reach out via email.

 <!---
 please submit this <a href="https://forms.gle/rWF96PhAzJDdPwpD8">Googe form</a>